 I was in for a huge shock when the time came and I entered the village again.
 The village was almost a town now.
 It expanded greatly while not losing anything from its feel.
 The volunteer and the organization team had everything ready for us.
 They gave me a one room stone house under a mulberry tree’s shadow.
-Mulberries were tasty, attract many pretty butterflies, and sadly some sizely spiders.
+Mulberries were tasty; they attracted many pretty butterflies, and sadly some sizely spiders.
 Chris picked a second floor room on another stone house on the next street.
 It was the end of the Antalya Algebra Days XX at the village.
 Many top Algebraists were leaving the town.
 There was also a middle school group acting their age as they wait for their lecture from Ali Nesin.
 We started to meet the participants of the workshop around dinner time.
 We met a three people research group from good universities that came together at the village to work on a mutual project.
 Our workshop was given the main library and they were going to be our neighbors in room next doors.

 Our group was small but rather diverse; participants were spanning 5 countries and 8 institutes.
 Kağan had the most influence in numbers.
 He brought some PhD and Masters Students of his from Sabanci.
 Zaf had his one student from his project.
 There were two from the Akdeniz University; this was a great surprise.
 I have met their professors Ayhan and Mehmet in my advisor’s workshop and now in a sense I was meeting that university’s next generation.